Highway System Plan

 Over half of the vehicle-miles traveled each year in Washington occur on state highways, and planning helps keep the wheels turning on these facilities.
 People travel the state highways in personal vehicles, vanpools and buses to reach jobs, schools and services.
 Some also walk and bike along and across state highways to reach these destinations.
 Truckers use state highways to move goods.
 The state highway network supports successful businesses and healthy communities.
 WSDOT is committed to providing safe, reliable and cost-effective transportation options for the traveling public.

-Draft 2024 Highway System Plan now available for review
+Draft 2024 Highway System Plan highlights

 WSDOT has developed a new draft HSP that recommends new revenue for state highways over the next 20 years be dedicated first to adequately funding preservation and maintenance, with remaining funds balanced between safety and efficiency strategies and highway expansion projects at a 2:1 ratio.
 This draft recommendation provides for a resilient state highway system that is: